 The right IDE or a Text editor (Source Code Editor) is always very helpful during coding.
-It’ll help you be faster, more accurate and ultimately more productive.
-With autocomplete, line indentation and syntax highlighting features, IDEs speed up and organize the coding process.
+It’ll help you be faster, more accurate, and ultimately more productive.
+With autocomplete, line indentation, and syntax highlighting features, IDEs speed up and organize the coding process.
 Getting the right IDE does make a difference.
 So here are some options to consider:

 This is a text editor that’s modern and customizable up to the point that you can call it “hackable”.
 It runs on Electron, a well-known framework for building cross-platform apps using web technologies.

 Atom comes packed with a package manager, where the users can search and install new packages, or create theirs.
 To add to the awesomeness, there are also multiple UI and syntax themes.
-Atom can be used on OS X, Windows and Linux.
+Atom can be used on OS X, Windows, and Linux.

 A code can be debugged right from the editor.
 Launch or attach to your running apps and debug with breakpoints, call stacks, and an interactive console.
 VS Code is available for the popular OS out there; Windows, Mac, and Linux.